levacic/dotfiles/README.md

 ## Organization

-All of the initialization scripts are located in the `shell` folder in the root of this repo, with the following naming conventions:
+All of the initialization scripts are located in the `scripts` folder in the root of this repo, with the following naming conventions:

 - `*.sh` files get sourced in both Bash and Zsh
 - `*.bash` files get sourced only in Bash